BibekLakra91/stage-backend-mylist/README.md

-# My List Feature for OTT Platform
+# Backend for OTT Platform

 ## Overview
 This project enhances an OTT platform by adding a "My List" feature, allowing users to save their favorite movies and TV shows to a personalized list.
 The backend services will manage this list, providing functionality to add, remove, and list saved items.